 It is advisable to obtain traveler’s medical insurance.

 Travelers clearing customs with medication are selectively stopped and referred to Federal Narcotics Agents for questioning.
 They must prove that the medication is what they claim it is and has been prescribed by a physician.

 Since this may cause undue delay and the possibility of missing connections, it is suggested that you make sure the container is labeled and has the prescription number from the pharmacist who supplied the prescription to you, plus the date, your name and the name of your prescribing physician.

-U.S. citizens must have a passport to enter Argentina.
-NEVER PACK YOUR PASSPORT IN YOUR LUGGAGE.
+U.S. citizens must have a valid passport to travel to Argentaina NEVER PACK YOUR PASSPORT IN YOUR LUGGAGE